 FWC’s Interest Groups are the heart of our organization!
 Take a look at upcoming plans below.
 These groups cover a range of shared activities on evenings, weekends, and weekdays that promote learning, health, fun, and friendship.
 Ask any one of our members and they’ll tell you some of their deepest relationships have come from the camaraderie in FWC Interest Groups!
 Membership allows you to participate in any or all groups.

-Book Club DAY (Co-coordinated by Pam Hamel and Marge Woodman)
+Book Club DAY (Co-coordinated by Joan Zetterman and Patty Sparks)

 Book Club DAY meets the 2nd Wednesday of each month, hosted by a rotating roster of members who facilitate a review of the author and book.
-The group has met by Zoom through the Winter, but will meet in person at member’s homes this Spring.
-Refer to the selected readings on this website page entitled “DAY and EVE Book Club Selections 2020-2021”.
-DAY Book Club plans to wrap up their year Wednesday June 9th by meeting at 1 PM at “Mouth of the South” restaurant in Legacy to review the final book over lunch.
+The group has met by Zoom through 2020-1, but will meet in person at member’s homes beginning this September.
+DAY Book Club met Wednesday July 21st for a planning session.
+Their selections can be found on this website page entitled “DAY and EVE Book Club Selections 2021-2022”.
+Their first meeting was at Mary Gurney’s new home on September 8th.

 Book Club is a great way to experience a variety of literature, contemporary and classic, and to get better acquainted by sharing the ideas in each month’s selection.
 New participants are always welcome.